Diocese of Churches for the Sake of Others: Beliefs and practices

 A priest is ordained in the C4SO Diocese in an outdoor service in Portland, Oregon.

 C4SO identifies its values as "kingdom, spirit, formation, mission, and sacrament."
 Hunter has described the diocese as being "thoroughly committed to orthodox Christianity" and "equally committed to figuring out how to live that out winsomely and truthfully, without engaging in culture wars constantly."
 In his 2011 memoir The Accidental Anglican, Hunter describes a "church for the sake of others" as one that "kept its focus on those without faith" and, "following the footsteps of Jesus, stayed in conversation with contemporary seekers."

-C4SO draws from the Wesleyan and charismatic traditions within Anglicanism.
+C4SO draws from the charismatic and evangelical traditions, with its bishop Todd Hunter being formerly associated with the Association of Vineyard Churches and Calvary Chapel.
 According to Hunter, key influences on C4SO's beliefs and practices are the missiology of Roland Allen and Lesslie Newbigin, the cultural engagement of Eddie Gibbs and Michael Green, the evangelistic approaches of Terry Fullam and Holy Trinity Brompton's Sandy Millar, the Prayer Book heritage of Thomas Cranmer, and the "inward-outward" discipleship practices described by Elizabeth O'Connor.